WoundVision Launches Mobile App for Wound Imaging, Measurement and Assessment

 With the addition of a mobile app to their existing Scout product suite, WoundVision becomes the industry’s first and only full-service provider of wound imaging and documentation solutions.
 Positioned as the healthcare industry’s one-stop-shop for all digital wound management needs, this solution is comprised of the Scout multi-modal imaging device (photographic and thermographic), the Scout Software, EMR integration and now the Scout Mobile app.
 Providers now have access to a complete range of solutions that includes:

 “In a market that is saturated with mobile wound photography apps and other single-capability products, Scout Mobile ties all of our solutions together, positioning us as the industry’s only full-service wound imaging and documentation solution,” said James G. Spahn, MD, FACS, co-founder and CEO of WoundVision.
-“Until now, there’s never been a solutions provider capable of solving a hospital or health system’s HAPI problem and standardizing wound documentation while seamlessly integrating both into the EMR.
+“Until now, there’s never been a solution capable of providing precise and accurate wound size measurement combined with a physiological view of the skin or wound while seamlessly integrating both into the EMR.
 And with more and more healthcare systems looking to standardize across the continuum of care, we’ve created a scalable solution that minimizes variation in care and outcomes across the healthcare enterprise, no matter its size or setting.”

 To schedule a demo or learn more about our no-cost product evaluations, visit www.woundvision.com, email firstname.lastname@example.org, or call (888) 851-0098.

-WoundVision™ is the industry pioneer in advanced wound imaging technology and software.
-Our full-service wound imaging and documentation solution is proven to help mitigate risk associated with HACs, save time and money, and create a better patient experience across all care settings.
-For more information, visit www.woundvision.com.
+WoundVision™ is the industry pioneer in advanced wound imaging technology.
+As the industry’s first and only full-service provider of wound imaging and documentation solutions, our suite of solutions are proven to standardize wound assessment, reduce documentation errors, streamline EMR workflows and create a better patient experience across all care settings..